thephez/dash-docs/readme/Core Reference/P2P Network/Control Messages.md

 The `getaddr` message requests an `addr` message from the receiving node, preferably one with lots of IP addresses of other receiving nodes.
 The transmitting node can use those IP addresses to quickly update its database of available nodes rather than waiting for unsolicited `addr` messages to arrive over time.

 There is no payload in a `getaddr` message.
-See the [message header section][section message header] for an example of a message without a payload.
+See the [message header section](core-ref-p2p-network-message-headers) for an example of a message without a payload.

 # GetSporks

 The `getsporks` message requests `spork` messages from the receiving node.

 There is no payload in a `getsporks` message.
-See the [message header section][section message header] for an example of a message without a payload.
+See the [message header section](core-ref-p2p-network-message-headers) for an example of a message without a payload.

 # Ping